Find the dental plan in New Mexico that’s right for you.

-For adults who purchase their own stand-alone or family dental coverage through BeWellNM, premiums range from $34 to $79 per month.
+For adults who purchase their own stand-alone or family dental coverage through beWellnm, premiums range from $35 to $86 per month.

-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in New Mexico over a two-year period (2020-2021) was $50.72.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in New Mexico in 2022 was $59.57.

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.